goodreasonai/abbey/README.md

 ping: false
 ```

-Since I can't tell the difference between a user who's set `ping: false` and a user who's stopped using Abbey, consider reaching out to gordon@us.ai so I can get a rough number of users who disable the ping.
+Since I can't tell the difference between a user who's set `ping: false` and a user who's stopped using Abbey, consider reaching out to gordon@goodreason.ai so I can get a rough number of users who disable the ping.

 ## Contributing